Plutarch: France and England

-Jean-Jacques Rousseau quotes from Plutarch in the 1762 Emile, or On Education, a treatise on the education of the whole person for citizenship.
+Jean-Jacques Rousseau quotes Plutarch in the 1762 Emile, or On Education, a treatise on the education of the whole person for citizenship.
 Rousseau introduces a passage from Plutarch in support of his position against eating meat: You ask me', said Plutarch, 'why Pythagoras abstained from eating the flesh of beasts...

 James Boswell quoted Plutarch on writing lives, rather than biographies, in the introduction to his own Life of Samuel Johnson.

 America

 Plutarch is the most frequently named of the ancient historians in the Federalist Papers.
 Ralph Waldo Emerson and the transcendentalists were greatly influenced by the Moralia and in his glowing introduction to the five-volume, 19th-century edition, he called the Lives "a bible for heroes".